There are a few simple rules.

 Why make a domain name easy to remember?
 Here's a short 45 seconds video that explains this perfectly.

-Another reason to buy a domain name is if you want to have have a higher chance of being found on on the search engines like Google, Bing, and so on.
+Another reason to buy a domain name is if you want to have have a higher chance of being found on on the search engines like Google.
 For example, I promote a software called "Podia", which is a software company that lets you build online courses and memberships.
 Since people who are interested to learn more about Podia, may type to google the search term "Podia Review".

 So I bought the domain name, PodiaReview.com.
 While there are other factors that go into getting a website on the first page of google, I knew that this domain name would be a good one for this reason.
 I also bought the domain name PodiaReviews.com for the exact same reason and purpose.

 To wrap up this FAQ, I have a great explainer video from GoDaddy.
 I would like to note that even though I greatly appreciate GoDaddy's wonderful explainer video, I do not recommend buying products from GoDaddy.
-The company I recommend you buy a domain name from is called SiteGround.
+I'll give you my thoughts in this YouTube video.

 With that said, here is the video from GoDaddy explaining how to choose a domain name: